 We study the infinite product over quasinormal modes to evaluate the free energy.
 While this approach captures many important aspects—such as the ultraviolet structure of the one-loop determinant—it may not fully account for certain features of the theory, including the gauge group volume and the dependence on coupling constants.
 Keeping these limitations in mind, we now turn to the character partition function of a real minimally coupled free scalar, which is constructed from the infinite product over (anti-)quasinormal modes.

+Following the discussion in \cite{Anninos:2020hfj,Law:2022zdq}, we note that when the theory is PT-symmetric, the anti-quasinormal frequencies are not independent of the quasinormal frequencies.
+In particular, $\bar{\omega}_*$ can be related to $\omega_*$ , i.e, $\bar{\omega}_*=-\omega_*$.
+This follows from the Lorentzian equation of motion, which is invariant under time reversal \(t\to -t\).
+Thus, for every quasinormal mode with frequency \(\omega_*\), there is a corresponding anti-quasinormal mode with frequency \(-\omega_*\).
+Consequently, one may either write the product only over the quasinormal modes with exponent $-\frac{1}{2}$, or keep both the quasinormal and anti-quasinormal products, in which case each factor should be assigned exponent $-\frac{1}{4}$.

-While taking the product over the quasinormal modes, we have to also take into account degeneracy of other quantum numbers present in the quasinormal modes.
-To evaluate the free energy from the product over quasinormal modes, we take logarithm of the product and use the following integral representation of the logarithm \footnote{In principle, one should keep a regulator $\epsilon$ in the lower limit of the integral to keep track of the UV divergence.}:
+While taking the product over the quasinormal modes, we also have to take into account the degeneracy of other quantum numbers present in the quasinormal modes.
+To evaluate the free energy from the product over quasinormal modes, we take the logarithm of the product and use the following integral representation of the logarithm \footnote{In principle, one should keep a regulator $\epsilon$ in the lower limit of the integral to keep track of the UV divergence}: